List of Cross Ange characters: Kingdom of Rosenblum

 She is a Princess of the Kingdom of Rosenblum.
 She first appears as one of opposing teams whom Angelise competes with in some sort of para-mail Lacrosse before she is expose as a "Norma".
 After the championship, she had admired Angelise's excellence.
 Her family is one of the few elites who knows about the clandestine operations in Arzenal and it is suggested that they are also one of the few who manages it.
-She went to the island during the "Festa Festival" to learn the fate of Ange but she ended up as her hostage where her transport was used as a means to escape.
+She went to the island during the "Festa Festival" to learn what happened Ange but she ended up as her hostage where her transport was used as a means to escape.
 It is hinted that Misty doesn't discriminate Norma.